Radcliffe/sudoku-generator/README.md

 in each commit.
 The default values are 1000000 and 1000.
 With these values, the script runs for about 12 hours on my computer.
 The script can be safely interrupted by pressing Control-C, and the script can be run repeatedly to enlarge the database.

+## Database format

+The `create-table.js` script creates a table called `puzzle` with the following columns:

+- `id` - the unique id of the puzzle, an auto-incrementing integer starting at 1
+- `puzzle` - the puzzle in a string format, consisting of the digits 1-9 and the character `.` for empty cells
+- `solution` - the solution in a string format, consisting of the digits 1-9
+- `clues` - the number of clues (givens) in the puzzle
+- `difficulty` - the difficulty rating of the puzzle

 ## Contributing